Aetolian campaign: Campaign

-If Demosthenes was daunted by these significant breaches in his coalition, he did not reveal it with his immediate actions.
-Establishing a base at the city of Oeneon in Locris, he began to advance into Aetolia, after making plans to rendezvous with a Locrian force in the Aetolian interior.
+If Demosthenes was daunted by these significant breaches in his coalition, he did not reveal it through his immediate actions.
+Establishing a base at the city of Oeneon in Locris, he began an advance into Aetolia, after making plans to rendezvous with a Locrian force in the Aetolian interior.
 His army advanced successfully for three days, reaching the town of Tichium on the third day.
 Here, Demosthenes called a halt while the plunder captured up to that point was transported back to his base.
 Some modern scholars have also suggested that the Locrian force that Demosthenes had planned to meet up with had been scheduled to join him at or before Tichium, and that his delay there was in part caused by his concern over their absence.
-The Locrians practiced a style of warfare similar to that of their Aetolian neighbors, and could have provided Demosthenes with skilled javelin throwers; in their absence, the Athenian-led force was critically deficient with regard to light missile troops, where its opponents were strongest.
+The Locrians practised a style of warfare similar to that of their Aetolian neighbours, and could have provided Demosthenes with skilled javelin throwers.
+In their absence, the Athenian-led force was critically deficient in light missile troops, where its opponents were strongest.

 Nonetheless, his confidence bolstered by the Messenians, who assured him that the element of surprise would guarantee success as long as he continued to strike before the Aetolians had a chance to combine their forces against him, Demosthenes continued inland.
 The Messenians' advice, however, was already out of date.
 The Aetolians had learned of Demosthenes' plans even before he invaded, and by this time they had assembled a substantial force from throughout the region.
 Demosthenes advanced to the town of Aegitium, which he took easily, but he would go no further.
 The inhabitants of Aegitium retreated to the hills around the town, where they joined the main Aetolian army, and soon Demosthenes' force came under assault from the surrounding high ground.

 Moving with relative ease over the rough terrain, the Aetolian javelin throwers were able to fling their weapons and retreat easily before the heavily encumbered Athenian hoplites could reach them; without the Locrians, Demosthenes could rely only on a contingent of archers to keep the Aetolian skirmishers at bay.
 Even with the archers defending them, the Athenians were receiving the worst of the struggle; when the captain of the archers was killed, his men scattered, and the rest of the army shortly followed them.
 A bloodbath ensued.
-Demosthenes' co-commander Procles was killed, as was the Messenian guide.
-Leaderless troops of fleeing soldiers raced into exitless dry canyons or became lost on the battlefield, while the fast moving Aetolians mowed them down; the largest escaping contingent became lost in a forest, which was then set on fire around them.
+Demosthenes' co-commander Procles was killed, as was his Messenian guide.
+Leaderless troops of fleeing soldiers raced into exit-less dry canyons or became lost on the battlefield, while the fast moving Aetolians cut them down; the largest escaping contingent became lost in a forest, which was then set on fire around them.
 120 of the 300 Athenians who had marched with Demosthenes were killed; casualties among the allies are not known, but were presumably of a similar order.
 Such losses were particularly exorbitant when contrasted with the toll of a traditional hoplite battle, in which casualty rates of over 10% were highly unusual.